platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 | Varnish                 | 0.1  | 448 MB | None    |
 | Vault KMS               | 0.1  | 448 MB | 256 MB  |

-\* The disk size is set to `None` when the container never uses a disk, and to `0 MB` when the container doesn't require a disk but _can_ use one.
+\* The disk size is set to `None` when the container never uses disk, and to `0 MB` when the container doesn't require disk but _can_ use it.
 </details>
 {{% /note %}}